-It is important to leave Cairo early on to prevent a fast-paced tour in Alexandria.
+It is vital to leave early.
 At the end of the day, you head back to Cairo.

 Damas, should I worry about the quality of the roads in Egypt?

-No. Roads linked to tourist areas in Egypt are in good condition.
+No. Roads in tourist areas are in pretty good condition.

 Must-see sites for your day trip

-The following list brings essential places to your trip.
-It is quite limited for obvious reasons.
-We need to remember the time lost to go to Alexandria and the time to return to Cairo.
+The list below is minimal for evident reasons.
+Keep in mind the time spent to go to Alexandria and the time to return to Cairo.

-A competent tour guide manages your day so you can see all of the suggestions below.
+A qualified tour guide manages your day so that you can see all suggestions below.
 And, even better, it is possible to have lunch in a renowned restaurant that I will show at the end of this post.

-Kom El-Shuqafa’s catacombs were found accidentally in 1900, when a mule fell into a hole and local workers rescued it.
+Kom El-Shuqafa’s catacombs appeared accidentally in 1900 when a mule fell into a hole, and local workers rescued it.

 The site is still considered the largest Roman-style burial area in Egypt.
 In addition, it is one of the last construction works dedicated to the religion of Ancient Egypt.

-The catacombs spread over three levels of chambers and tombs, open in rocks 35 meters deep.
-The bottom floor is flooded, so tourists should not get there.
+The catacombs spread over three levels of chambers and tombs, open in 35 meters deep rocks.

 - Ticket: 40 Egyptian pounds